Skip to content

 The Connect2id server comes with connectors for retrieving OpenID Connect claims (attributes) for end-users from the following sources:

-• LDAP directory -- All LDAP v3 compatible directories are supported, such as Microsoft Active Directory and OpenLDAP.
-Virtual directory servers which let relational and other database types to be accessed via LDAP are also supported.
+• LDAP directory – All LDAP v3 compatible directories are supported, such as Microsoft Active Directory and OpenLDAP.
+Virtual directory servers to enable LDAP access to relational and other database types are also supported.

-• HTTP endpoint -- Enables retrieval of claims from arbitrary sources by exposing a simple web service to them.
+• HTTP endpoint – Enables retrieval of claims from arbitrary sources by setting up a simple web service for them.

 The Connect2id server can retrieve claims from multiple sources if the claims reside in different databases.